 Step 3 - What the setting/school/college should do after the meeting.

 If they agree that your child has SEN they should take a 'graduated approach' called ‘SEN Support’.
 This means they will offer your child additional support and set targets (or outcomes) to be achieved.
-They will review your child’s progress regularly, at least 3 times per year, and if necessary change the level or support or the way it is provided.
-This will all be discussed with you and must be recorded – in Buckinghamshire we recommend use of a document called an SEN Support Plan.
+They will review your child’s progress regularly, at least 3 times per year, and if necessary change the level of support or the way it is provided.
+This will all be discussed with you and must be recorded – in Buckinghamshire we recommend the use of a document called an SEN Support Plan.